Low-Density Graph Codes for slow fading Relay Channels: Outage Probability Analysis

-and where $I_{1d}$ is case-dependent.
-For each of the cases considered in Fig. \ref{fig: 4_cases}, the mutual information $I_{1d}$ can be calculated as follows:

-\end{proposition} \begin{proof} \begin{description} \item[a)] is the union of four events associated to the four cases considered in Fig. \ref{fig: 4_cases}.
+}where { } and where $I_{1d}(1)$ is $I_{1d}$ in case $i$.
+For each of the cases considered in Fig. \ref{fig: 4_cases}, the mutual information $I_{1d}$ can be calculated as follows: { } \end{proposition} \begin{proof} \begin{description} \item[a)] is the union of four events associated to the four cases considered in Fig. \ref{fig: 4_cases}.
 Each case in $E_{o}$ involves the intersection with an outage event where the mutual information between a user and the destination is below the rate $R$, except for case 4, where only the first frame is dedicated to user 1. \item[b)] follows directly from (\ref{eqn: mut info BPSK}). \item[c)] uses the fact that the two frames in a block behave as parallel Gaussian channels whose capacities add together.
 Of course, both frames timeshare a time-interval, which gives a weight to each capacity term \cite[Section 9.4]{cover2006eit}, \cite[Section 5.4.4]{tse2005fwc}. \item[(\ref{eq: out_prob_anal_case3})] follows from maximum ratio combining \cite{tse2005fwc} at the destination during the second frame. \end{description} \end{proof}